How to discover your personal values

 🎉👏🎈

 Your personal values are the foundation of who you want to be and how you want to act every day.
-Knowing them is just the start.
-What truly matters is choosing—over and over—to act in ways that reflect what’s most important to you.
-That’s how you build integrity: by living your values, no matter what life brings.
+Knowing them is just the beginning.
+The real work is living them.
+Find out how in: How to live more in line with your personal values.

 References